-Spanish I will be an introduction to the fundamentals of the sound system, structural patterns and vocabulary of the Spanish language.
-Early emphasis is on recognition, reproduction and comprehension of the sounds of the language with subsequent introduction to reading and writing.
+Spanish 1 will be an introduction to the fundamentals of the sound system, structural patterns, and vocabulary of the Spanish language.
+Early emphasis is on recognition, reproduction, and comprehension of the sounds of the language with subsequent introduction to reading and writing.
 The culture and way of life of Spanish-speaking countries are also incorporated into the program.

-SPANISH II
+SPANISH 2

 Grade Level Credits Term

 9-12 1 Full Year

-Prerequisite: Successful completion of Spanish I.
+Prerequisite: Successful completion of Spanish 1.

-A continuation of Spanish I with an introduction to more advanced structures.
+This course is a continuation of Spanish 1 with an introduction to more advanced structures.
 Past, future and conditional tenses are learned.
-The culture and way of life of Spanish-speaking countries continues to be incorporated into the program.
-The use of a Spanish reader, cloze procedures with authentic music and videos enhances the appreciation and understanding of the language.
+The culture and way of life of Spanish-speaking countries continue to be incorporated into the program.
+The use of a Spanish reader, cloze procedures with authentic music, and videos enhances the appreciation and understanding of the language.

-SPANISH III
+SPANISH 3

 Grade Level Credits Term

 10-12 1 Full Year

-Prerequisite: Spanish II or equivalent.
+Prerequisite: Spanish 2 or equivalent.

-More vocabulary, advanced grammatical structures and verb tenses are taught.
+More vocabulary, advanced grammatical structures, and verb tenses are taught.
 Students are introduced to Spanish literature.
-More emphasis is placed on reading, writing and listening.
+More emphasis is placed on reading, writing, and listening.
 Spanish culture is further explored.
-The use of a Spanish reader, cloze procedures with authentic music and videos enhances the appreciation and understanding of the language.
+The use of a Spanish reader, cloze procedures with authentic music, and videos enhances the appreciation and understanding of the language.